 While Story City is an innovative digital platform, it is also an innovative model in how it supports emerging creators.
 While the number has been dwindling in recent years, significant money still gets funnelled into the arts, and much of it goes to local producers.
 But unfortunately many of those local projects fall flat, because the local creator doesn’t have the know-how and experience to pull it off or spread the word.

-They are good at being artists but don’t know how to leverage or market their skill.
+They are good at being creatives but don’t know how to leverage or market their skill.
 This is the advantage of our projects, paying the storytellers is only part of what we do.
-In our model, the artists learn by doing.
+In our model, the creators learn by doing.
 The commercial benefit is beyond one of monetary payment, they get given extensive assistance and guidance that teaches then how to make a viable future for themselves.

 We are constantly working to increase our social impact and are currently seeking to connect not only with more local content creators in communities, but with indigenous communities, youth, and multi-cultural communities.
 We hope in the future to produce location-based educational programs, science information walks, myths and more, becoming the world’s repository for stories.
 We help your community make stories others can physically step into.